-- Trying to ask what you should have done to be selected for the post.
+Asking about what you should have done to be selected for the job

-- Asking why you were turned down and why they saw another candidate as the best fit for the position.
+Asking why the recruiter saw another candidate as the best fit

 You should be well aware of the fact that writing the response or follow-up to the rejection letter or email is not an opportunity for you to express your negative emotions.
 On the contrary, it is an opportunity for you to show your commitment to professionalism, which is the reason you should stick to writing a professional response, and one that creates a lasting impression.
 If you do this, then you may be lucky enough to secure yourself a position with the organization in the future when an opportunity arises.